cw: violence, blades, persecution, body control, body horror

 They stare holes in her and start to lumber over, picking up speed.
 Their clawed feet scrabble on the black floor.
 Digging in, not deep, but enough to keep centred.

-Her Choker clamps in harder, sending toxins to the part of her brain that works off fear response.
+Her choker clamps in harder, sending toxins to the part of her brain that works off fear response.
 I haven’t even eaten yet, she thinks.
 This is too much.

 She scrambles to the side.
 The fear is tinging everything a pale pink, and she's further away from her body.
 Further away from the things her skin cares about.
 She’s scrambling forward and to the side and she’s tucking herself in,

 The Ghouls are gaunt, lean but lithe.
-She squeezes into the wall, the Choker trying to coil her arms together, and the rightmost Ghoul slams her into the wall she was trying to balance into.
+She squeezes into the wall, the choker trying to coil her arms together, and the rightmost Ghoul slams her into the wall she was trying to balance into.

 She feels the heat of its body, burning near its core, like it’s swallowed fire.